 A real life funny Alaska story

 Purple, red, orange, yellow, green and blue are the colors of the rainbow.
 And you can find them in my wardrobe.
 However, today’s post isn’t about the first rainbow of spring.
 No, it’s not about a new dress either.
 Instead, it’s part of the outcome of a workout gone wrong and work performed because of Covid 19.
 And, it’s a typical Alaskan story about fixing problems – even when it is an injury.
+Even in normal times, when you need medical help in Alaska, you have two problems.
 Prior the virus and the related lockdown, it would have been hard to understand for someone who never lived way up North in winter.

 Temperatures in the double negatives from December to March